 Ready for some time-travel?
 1876.
-Fish Hoek: sand dunes only.
-Kalk Bay: a tiny fishing village and whaling station.
+Fish Hoek: Sand dunes only.
+Kalk Bay: A tiny fishing village and whaling station.
 Visitors complain it’s smelly.
-Ex-pupil of Bay Roddy Metcalf takes us there:
+Ex-pupil of Bay Primary, Roddy Metcalf takes us there:

-Can you see it?
 There lived a wealthy property owner at that time, called D.P.
 Morgenrood.
-He had a church built with a house for the Dominee, and two store rooms for a makeshift school:
+He had a church built with a house for the Dominee, and two store rooms for a makeshift school.

 Olive reminds us that these were the war years:

 “There was a shortage of meat, so we cooked stews – nothing very glamorous.
 And at school the teachers had none of this beautiful equipment they have today.
 They had blackboards and chalk and globes and maps, which they would pull down over the boards during a geography lesson.
 We used to have projects and we’d have to collect pictures of, say, the produce in a particular province, and we’d sneak into our mothers’ pantries and pull the labels off the vegetable tins, and our mothers would wonder, now what’s in this tin?”

 Joan Dell, who attended from 1942 – 1946, describes the feeding schemes during the war:

 “All the state schools – we had, in the winter months, we got cod liver oil shoved down our throats, and oranges.
 And our parents – it was 2 shillings sixpence per term – and you got a quarter pint of milk.”